hpc/pavilion2/docs/tests/conditionals.rst

 In this example Pavilion will need to resolve three 3 keys, user, weekday, and sys_os.
 When the keys are resolved they will be compared to the dictionary values supplied to them.
-It is important to note for ``not_if``, it only takes 1 match to cancel the test.
-In this case if the user is either 'calvin' or 'nick', or it's the weekend, or the operating system is 'linux'.
+It is important to note for ``not_if``, it only takes 1 match to skip the test.
+In this case if the user is either 'calvin' or 'nick', or it's the weekend, or the operating system is 'linux' the test will be skip..

 Mixed Use
 ~~~~~~~~~